A team of young athletes with their hands in a circle.

 New 1.5T Open MRI Available Now!

-On June 30th, 2020, we will scan our first patient on a brand new 1.5T open MRI machine.
+On June 30th, 2020, we will scan our first patient on a brand new 1.5T open MRI machine in Portsmouth, NH.
 This new MRI machine is one of few in the region that offers this level of detail and clarity, along with the largest field of view to create the most comfortable patient experience.

 The state-of-the-art 1.5T GE Voyager is a 70 cm open MRI and is considered to be the gold standard for imaging.
 The machine comes fully equipped with new, innovative features including: